akhudek/zip-visit/README.md

 most level we have defined a function, ``replace-element`` that returns a visitor function.
 The ``replace-element`` function takes an id and replacement string.

-Next, we introduce one of zip-visit's helper functions: ``visitor``.
+Next, we introduce one of fast-zip-visit's helper functions: ``visitor``.
 This is a macro that creates a visitor function which fires only on a particular event.
 As in our first example, ``n`` is the tree node and ``s`` is the state.
 In this example our visitor will only fire in a pre-order walk.